Yogurt: the new Pepsi challenge

 Roughly 20 percent, or $13 billion, came from products that are healthier than the traditional sodas and chips, such as Tropicana juice, Quaker Oatmeal and Aquafina water.
 It plans for that portion to climb to $30 billion, or 30 percent, by 2020.

-For yogurt, PepsiCo is using the same strategy it used for Sabra hummus, when it teamed up with Israel’s Strauss Group (STRS.TA).
+For yogurt, PepsiCo is using the same strategy it used for Sabra hummus, when it teamed up with Israel’s Strauss Group .
 Sabra has become a leading brand in just a few years.

 The key is “doing it in a differentiated way and doing it with a partner who has skin in the game,” said Nooyi, who grew up in India eating home-made yogurt daily.
 “That’s really what we’re focused on.”